-As an associate of ICSU, IASC promotes Arctic and (together with SCAR) Bipolar science in ICSU and advises, supports and cooperates on activities that are of importance to the whole of the polar science community.
-The International Polar Year 2007-2008 was an excellent example of cooperation with ICSU.
+As an associate of the ISC, IASC promotes Arctic and (together with SCAR, IASSA, and others) polar science in the ISC and advises, supports, and cooperates on activities that are of importance to the whole of the polar science community.
+The International Polar Year 2007-2008 was an excellent example of cooperation with the ISC (then, ICSU).

 Arctic Council (arctic-council.org)

 IASC has been an accredited observer of the Arctic Council from its very beginning and is supporting the work of the Arctic Council, its Working Groups (WGs) and Permanent Participants (PPs) by providing scientific expertise from all its members, including the non-Arctic countries.
-IASC´s contributions so far have resulted in a number of very successful joint activities, such as the Arctic Climate Impact Assessment (ACIA) and the Snow, Water, Ice and Permafrost in the Arctic (SWIPA) report, and the Adaptation Actions in a Changing Arctic (AACA) assessment.
+IASC´s contributions so far have resulted in a number of very successful joint activities, such as the Arctic Climate Impact Assessment (ACIA), the Snow, Water, Ice and Permafrost in the Arctic (SWIPA) report, and the Adaptation Actions in a Changing Arctic (AACA) assessment.

 The ongoing collaborative activities of IASC and the Arctic Council and its WGs and PPs include both joint activities, IASC involvement in Arctic Council activities, and involvement of Arctic Council WGs and PPs in IASC activities.

 - Sustaining Arctic Observing Network (SAON) was initiated by IASC and the Arctic Monitoring and Assessment Programme (AMAP) in 2007 and is now managed by a SAON Board, with the Arctic Council appointing the Chair and IASC appointing the Vice-Chair.
 Secretarial support is provided by AMAP and IASC.